crashoverride777/swifty-ads/README.md

 #endif
 ```

-Note: Do not forget to set up all your helpers

-like the delegates
+Also do not forget things like settings up the delegates

 ```swift
 SwiftyAdsCustom.shared.delegate = self